Numerical and analytical results for geometric measure of coherence and geometric measure of entanglement: Acknowledgements

 C.Z. gratefully acknowledges Otfried G\"uhne and Haidong Yuan for helpful discussions.
-This work is supported by the National Natural Science Foundation of China (Grant No. 11734015), and the startup funding from Soochow University (Grant No. Q410800215).
+This work is supported by the National Natural Science Foundation of China (Grant No. 11734015), and K.C.Wong Magna Fund in Ningbo University.